-Matteo's photos and writings about Tibetan, Himalayan and Southeast Asian cultural, political, and spiritual landscapes have appeared in The Washington Post, The Global Post, BBC's In-Pictures, Men's Journal, Kyoto Journal, and HIMAL South Asia.
+Matteo's photos and writings about meditation, Buddhism, yoga, and Himalayan and Southeast Asian cultural, political, and spiritual landscapes have appeared in The Washington Post, The Global Post, BBC's In-Pictures, Men's Journal, Kyoto Journal, and HIMAL South Asia.

 Matteo was born and raised in Wyoming where he completed his undergraduate degree in Anthropology from the University of Wyoming, and in 1997 he obtained his Masters of Arts degree in Indian Philosophy from the School of Oriental and African Studies at the University of London.
 After working with the Smithsonian Institution in Washington D.C. on Tibetan cultural programs, Pistono lived and traveled throughout the Himalayas for a decade, bringing to the West graphic accounts and photos of China’s human rights abuses in Tibet, which was documented in In the Shadow of the Buddha.
 Matteo sits on the Executive Council of the International Network of Engaged Buddhists.
 Matteo and his wife, Monica, divide their time between Wyoming, Washington D.C., and Asia.

 Do you want to meditate with Matteo at your home or office?